Condor-Performance-Modeling/how-to/README.md

 ```
 </details>

 ## Install RISCV GNU Tool Chain

 You only need to create links to the pre-installed tools.
+These are C-AWS paths.

 ```
   cd $TOP